Our Parents

 2. Better lighting

-Improving the amount of lighting in the home is a small, but crucial update you can make for safety.
-Put extra lighting along stairwells, along the floor, and next to doorways.
+Improving the amount of lighting in your loved one’s home is a small but crucial update you can make to enhance their quality of life.
+Place puck lights or motion lights along stairwells, along the floor, and next to doorways.
 If there’s any room that doesn’t have great lighting now, add to what’s there.
-As eyesight starts to get weaker, having that extra aid to see the objects around you better becomes really important for reducing risks.
+As your parent’s eyesight starts to get weaker or they experience vision loss, lighting around the house plays an even bigger role in elder fall prevention.

 4. Shower chair

 Showers are one of the biggest risks when it comes to senior falls.
-A shower chair makes it easier to get clean without worrying about slipping while you’re in the shower and also makes it easier to get in and out of the shower safely.
+A shower chair makes it easier for your loved one to clean themselves without worrying about slipping or getting injured.
+Shower chairs also make it easier for your aging parent to get in and out of the shower safely.

 5. Transfer bench

-A transfer bench is another option for getting in and out of the shower more easily.
-They also double as shower chairs, but are designed so that you can skip having to step over the edge of the bath and can instead scoot over to the other side.
+A transfer bench is another option for getting in and out of the shower easily.
+Transfer benches can double as shower chairs, but they are specifically designed so your loved one can skip having to step over the edge of the bathtub and can instead scoot over to the other side.
 They eliminate one of the trickiest moves seniors regularly have to make that increases the risk of a fall.

 6. Raised toilet seat with bars

-Toilets are another big risk factor once getting up and down becomes difficult.
-A raised toilet seat is easier to sit on and rise up from without trouble, and adding bars to it gives seniors something to hold onto while they do so.
+Toilets are another big risk factor once getting up and down becomes difficult for your aging loved one.
+A raised toilet seat is easier to sit on and rise up from, and handrails provide something sturdy to hold onto to further prevent falls.

-7. The clapper, a remote control, or the Amazon Echo
+7. The Clapper, a remote control, or Amazon Echo for lighting

-Although these are all different products, we’re lumping them together because we recommend them for the same purpose: giving seniors a way to turn on the lights without having to move in the dark to do so.
-A less high-tech option for the same result is to place lamps strategically around the house in any spots where a senior may settle that aren’t within reach of a light switch (especially by the bed).
+All of these products provide a safe way to turn on the lights without the risk of a fall.
+A less high-tech option with the same result is to place lamps strategically around the house in any spots where your loved one may settle that aren’t within reach of a light switch (especially by the bed).

 8. Reachers and grabbers

-Another big risk activity for seniors is trying to reach things high up in a cabinet.
-While in most of those situations, their safest action would be to ask a caregiver or family member to help, if no one’s around, seniors may be prone to try on their own rather than wait.
-Having a grabbing tool around can help.
-They make it easy to reach higher or further than a person can do on their own.
+A kitchen-related risk factor for falls in the elderly is trying to reach things high up in a cabinet.
+If no one’s around, your parent may try to reach the item on their own rather than wait for someone else to help.
+Having a simple grabbing tool can be especially useful.
+These devices make it easy to reach higher or further than a person can safely do on their own.

-Bed rails both help restless sleepers avoid falling out of bed in the night and can help any senior more easily get up out of bed without trouble.
-Depending on whether your concern is falls during the night, falls from getting on and off the bed, or both, you can find different models of bed rails designed to be useful in each scenario.
+Bed rails are great assistive devices to prevent falls.
+Bed rails can help restless sleepers avoid falling out of bed at night and can help your senior loved one get out of bed easily and safely.
+Depending on whether you’re concerned about falls during the night, falls from getting on and off the bed, or both, you can find different models of bed rails designed to be useful in each scenario.

 10. Stairlift

-This is the most expensive item on the list, but one that’s important to consider for any seniors with stairs in their home that need to be able to get up and down them on a regular basis.
-If it’s possible to move your stuff to a room on the ground floor, that may be preferable.
+A stairlift is crucial for older adults who live in multilevel homes and need to get up and down the stairs on a regular basis.
+If it’s possible to move their belongings to a room on the ground floor, that may be preferable.
 If not, a stairlift makes the trip up and down safe.

 11. Cane